May Is for the Birds!

 Spring is finally here, and everyone is anxious to be on the move!

 With bird migrations in full swing throughout May, birding is an excellent low-impact, socially distanced outdoor activity.

-To inspire you to stay moving with our avian brethren, we will bring you weekly highlights of some of the nation's best (and easily accessible) birding spots, along with a species you're likely to spot.
+To inspire you to stay moving with our avian brethren, we are bringing you weekly highlights of some of the nation's best (and easily accessible) birding spots, along with a species you're likely to see.

 Featuring 350+ locations, this crowdsourced map, a collaboration between the Audubon Society and Birdability.org, lets you find all the information you need on the best locations for birding in your area.

 Buy your Spring today for $590 and join your own springtime migration!